-Dojo points are given to children, within class, for good choices in class expectations and school rules, such as their learning, responsibility, participation, readiness to learn - linked to the green aspects of attitude to learning.
+Dojo points are given to children, within class, for demonstrating the school values, ready, respectful and responsible.
 Dojo Points can be awarded to groups.
-They are used across school from Nursery to

-Year 6 and parents can engage in the learning and behaviour rewards of their child.
+They are used across school from Nursery to Year 6 and parents can engage in the learning and behaviour rewards of their child.
 Dojo Points are reset at the start of each week, with the winner for each week receiving a class Dojo "Winner Of The Week Certificate" which will be presented in class on a Friday before the children leave.
+They are to receive 1 point at a time for demonstrating the school values, however they can achieve multiple points throughout a lesson and the day.